hannahbang1108/Best-Computer-Science-Job-Finder/README.md

 * MLA citation: Samith Chimminiyan.
 “The AI, ML, Data Science Salary (2020- 2025).”
 Kaggle.com, 2020, www.kaggle.com/datasets/samithsachidanandan/the-global-ai-ml-data-science-salary-for-2025/data.
 Accessed 10 Apr.
 2025.
 * I pulled inspiration for weighted sums from the following paper: https://www.vldb.org/pvldb/vol16/p2377-chen.pdf
 * MLA citation: Chen, Zixuan, et al. “Why Not Yet: Fixing a Top-k Ranking That Is Not Fair to Individuals.”
 Proceedings of the VLDB Endowment, vol. 16, no. 9, May 2023, pp. 2377–2390, www.vldb.org/pvldb/vol16/p2377-chen.pdf, https://doi.org/10.14778/3598581.3598606.
 Accessed 10 Apr.
 2025.
-* Various code snippets were utilized from all our course labs, particularly labs 5 and 11 of the 'Intermediate Programming with Data' course offered at Northeastern London.
+* Various code snippets were utilized from all our course labs, particularly labs 5 and 11 of the 'Intermediate Programming with Data' course offered at Northeastern.